 Dogs have many benefits in a school environment.
 For example, they provide a calming influence for many students.
 As well, quieter students might prefer to read aloud to a pet rather than a person.
-Some school staff members bring their personal pets to school on occasion, and the office dog, Seren, is at school for some or all of almost every day.
+Some school staff members bring their personal pets to school on occasion, and the school dog, Seren, is at school for some or all of almost every day.

-Staff dogs are only allowed to be at the school with admin approval after a strict set of criteria has been met.
+Staff dogs are only allowed to be at the school with admin approval after meeting a set of criteria.
 For eg., all shots must be up to date and the paperwork submitted to the office.
 As well, the school staff must be aware of classrooms with students who have allergies.